 There are no guidebooks musicians can look to for learning how to cope with COVID-19.
 If you’re reading this, it’s possible or maybe even likely that the pandemic has completely upended your plans, whether you were set to tour this summer, release a new album, or hole up somewhere with your bandmates to work on new material.
 If live performances are a part of the way you earn money, you’re being especially impacted by this crisis.

-While it’s natural us to want things to return to normal, it’s becoming increasingly obvious that’s not going to happen.
 No one can predict the future.
-Yet, the world––and music along with it––has already permanently changed as a result of COVID-19.
-Instead of longing to create and perform in a pre-2020 world, we have to accept the harsh reality of our circumstances.
+Yet, the world––and music along with it––is changing as a result of COVID-19.
+Instead of longing to create and perform in a pre-2020 world, we have to accept that our circumstances may not be the same going forward.
 Luckily, doing so doesn’t mean giving up on creating and sharing music.

 Musicians are having an understandably difficult time in the age of COVID-19.
 Whether it’s a canceled tour or the inability to rehearse with bandmates in person, the pandemic is keeping us inside our homes and away from our musical routines.
 In strange and difficult times, embracing resourcefulness is essential when it comes to finding ways to stay inspired.